-The Town has a limited number of land use and tax assessment appeals, none of which will have a material adverse effect upon the Town's finances.
-There are currently two (2) pending cases against the Town (and the Board of Education) that are being handled by outside counsel.
-Boy Doe v.
+The Town has one (1) pending land use appeal and three (3) pending tax assessment appeals, none of which will have a material adverse effect upon the Town's finances.
+There is currently one (1) pending case against the Town (and the Board of Education) that is being handled by outside counsel: James Doe v.
 Town of Wilton, et al. alleges improper activity in a school.
-The Town has insurance applicable to this suit.
-Argo Group U.S. is paying for the costs and legal defense of the suit and has approximately \$1M in coverage limits.
-The Town's excess carrier Chubb, Inc, has \$10M in coverage limits applicable to this suit, in excess of the Argo Group coverage.
-The resolution of this case should not materially adversely affect the Town's finances.
-James Doe v.
-Town of Wilton, et al. is a case that also alleges improper activity in a school.
 This action was filed in December 2020 and is currently being evaluated and liability assessed.
 The Town has received a letter from Argo Group US advising that there is no insurance coverage available in this case, a conclusion that is being currently reviewed by the Town.
 At this time, the Town is unable to determine whether the resolution of this case will have a material adverse effect upon the Town's finances.
 In the event of a judgment or settlement against the Town, the Connecticut General Statutes permit the issuance of bonds and notes to fund such a judgment or settlement over a term of up to 20 years.